 For my outside competency I am creating a diary-based minicomic.
 The committee will review the outside competency as well as the research proposal at the prospectus defense.
 Minicomics are small, usually self-published comic books.
 Many cartoonists produce minicomics and distribute them themselves.
 They can serve as a sort of calling card for the cartoonist’s work.
 I thought it was important that I show that I understand the process and work that goes into actually creating comics.
 It’s important to me that comics are seen as actual, physical objects of cultural production.
 I’ve made two minicomics before; both were created and printed at the Sequential Artists Workshop (SAW).
 SAW is a comics school in Gainesville, Florida.
 I owe pretty much everything I know about creating comics to SAW.
 It is a wonderful place and one of the reasons why I decided to study comics academically.

 I’m not exactly sure how I am going to put together the finished product.
 At SAW my minicomics were printed on a risograph.
 A risograph is a type of digital printer made for high-volume printing.
 Anthony Meloro, one of my committee members, has offered to help with the actual production of the minicomic.
 I am very grateful to have an actual cartoonist on my committee.
-My good friend the insanely talented cartoonist Sally Cantirino has also offered to help mentor me through the process.
+My good friend the insanely talented cartoonist Sally Cantirino [blog no longer active] has also offered to help mentor me through the process.
 This is probably the part I am most nervous about.
 Comics making always feels like it has a steep learning curve.
 I don’t consider myself particularly good at drawing.
 Still, I am excited to get started and will begin posting updates in this column soon.